Since 1990, “wildland fires” across Canada have consumed an average of 2.5 million hectares a year.

 - assessing current fire activity by monitoring forest conditions, keeping track of current fires and evaluating the risk of new fires starting

-- carrying out all aspects of wildland fire management—from developing prevention strategies to protect people, property and the forest resource, to using fire to attain forestry, wildlife and land-use objectives, and supporting the efforts of the jurisdictions responsible for firefighting
+- implementation of all aspects of wildland fire management—from developing prevention strategies to protect people, property and the forest resource, to using fire to attain forestry, wildlife and land-use objectives, and supporting the efforts of the jurisdictions responsible for firefighting

 - Only 3% of all wildland fires that start each year in Canada grow to more than 200 hectares in area.
 However, these fires account for 97% of the total area burned across the country.